quorth0n/MiteMite/README.md

 # Akhyou!
 **An anime streaming app for Android.
-APK COMING SOON**
+[Download here](/akhyou-latest.apk)**

 ![Akhyou!
 Logo Large](/AKHYOU-FINAL-LOGO.png "AKHYOU!")

 Akhyou! is a material design android app in beta that scrapes streaming sites to provide users with an ad-free *intuitive* method of streaming and downloading the anime of their choice to the media player of their choice.
 Currently it scrapes two anime streaming sites but is built to be expandable.
 Upcoming features include *scrobbling* to [MyAnimeList](http://myanimelist.net/) / [Hummingbird.me](https://hummingbird.me/), enhanced browsing (new releases, genres, etc.) and a *proper* anime details screen.
+[Download](/akhyou-latest.apk) and feel free to create an issue or send me an email with feedback.
+Enjoy!

 There are no plans to release Akhyou! on the Play store in the future.